Serpens66/Anno-1800-Mods/README.md

 # Anno 1800 Mods
 Mods for Anno 1800 created by me (Serp/Serpens66).

+Important Note:
+-
+the Small Powerplant mod does cause desync for whatever reason in multiplayer.

 How to Download
 -
 Click on the green "Code" button on the top right and hit "download zip" to download the complete collection.